suryanshyaknow/mini-projects/README.md

 # mini-projects
-This repo includes all the tasks that were given by my mentor Mr. Sudhanshu and some extras too, during lectures at iNeuron.
+This repo includes all the tasks that were given by my mentor Mr. Sudhanshu and some extras too, during lectures of Data Science at iNeuron.